kylegranger/zkevm-chain/README.md

 ## `verifier`

 This mode performs a verification: a proof is read in and verified, with the results written to stdout.

-**TBD**
+For this proof method, the witness is still required in order to regenerate the circuit.

 ### Example

 ```
-./prover_cmd verfier -p proof.json
+./prover_cmd verifier -k kzg_bn254_22.srs -p proof.json -w witness-57437.json
 ```

 Required parameters:
+- `-k`: parameters file with k value of 22.
+This should be kzg_bn254_22.srs.
 - `-p`: proof input file
+- `-w`: witness input file